Shifan-Yu/Jumps_Endogenous_Sampling/README.md

   * `avar_r.mat`: wide table across $\epsilon$ with $[m\; V_{\epsilon}(m)]$

 * **Simulators**:
-  Heston model for the efficient price with **tick-level** observations.
-Jumps (compound Laplace) can be added at controlled intensities/sizes; an option with **microstructure noise** (autocorrelated Gaussian-t mixture noise) is included.
+  Heston model for the efficient price with tick-level observations.
+Jumps can be added with selected intensities; an option with market microstructure noise (autocorrelated Gaussian-t mixture noise and roundin errors) is included.

 * **Monte Carlo examples**:
   Size and size-adjusted power across barrier widths $c$ and censoring parameters $\epsilon$.